Ai Accountant

 Missing self invoice requirements

-Self invoices for unregistered suppliers are mandatory, missing documents can invalidate ITC, implement templates and training.
+Self invoices for unregistered suppliers are mandatory.
+Missing documents can invalidate ITC.
+Implement templates and train your team on sequential numbering.

 Premature ITC claims

-Do not claim ITC until cash is paid, build system checks that block claims without challan reference.
+Do not claim ITC until cash is paid.
+Build system checks that block claims without challan reference.
+This is the single most common RCM audit finding.

 Place of supply errors

-Misclassifying interstate as intrastate flips tax heads, automate place of supply determination and verify addresses.
+Misclassifying interstate as intrastate flips tax heads.
+Automate place of supply determination and verify addresses against GSTINs.

 Missed month end accruals

-Unbilled services that triggered time of supply still need accruals, maintain service receipt registers and recurring service calendars.
+Unbilled services that triggered time of supply still need accruals.
+Maintain service receipt registers and recurring service calendars.
+Director fees and security services are the most frequently missed.

 Inadequate documentation